 In order to homeschool your children, the tutor must be certified by the Commonwealth of Pennsylvania to teach in the public schools of Pennsylvania, teach one or more children who are members of a single family, provide the majority of the instruction, and receive a fee or other consideration for teaching.

-2. The tutor must file a copy of his or her certification.
+2. The tutor must file a copy of his or her certification and file reports.

-The tutor must file a copy of his or her Pennsylvania certification and the required criminal history record with the superintendent of the school district where your students live.
-HSLDA recommends that the tutor include the names and addresses of the children being tutored and notify the superintendent of any additional children he or she subsequently begins to tutor.
+The tutor must file a copy of his or her Pennsylvania certification and the required criminal history record with the superintendent of the school district where the students live.
+The tutor must include the names and addresses of the children being tutored and notify the superintendent of any additional children he or she subsequently begins to tutor.
+The tutor must notify the superintendent if a student is absent without a lawful excuse for more than 3 days during the school year, or if the student withdraws from the tutoring program before age 18.

 Option 3: Enrolling your child in a satellite of a religious day school.